huggingface/transformers/docs/source/en/chat_templating.md

 - Every argument must have a type hint
 - The function must have a docstring in the standard Google style (in other words, an initial function description
   followed by an `Args:` block that describes the arguments, unless the function does not have any arguments.
-  Do not include types in the `Args:` block - put them in the type hints in the function header instead.
+- Do not include types in the `Args:` block.
+In other words, write `a: The first number to multiply`, not `a (int): The first number to multiply`.
+Type hints should go in the function header instead.
 - The function can have a return type and a `Returns:` block in the docstring.
 However, these are optional because most tool-use models ignore them.

-### Passing tool results to the model
+### Advanced: Passing tool results to the model

 The sample code above is enough to list the available tools for your model, but what happens if it wants to actually use one?
 If that happens, you should: